ajithrn/wp-video-grid/README.md

 **Q: Can I use videos from other platforms besides YouTube and Vimeo?**
 A: The plugin currently supports YouTube and Vimeo.
 Support for other platforms may be added in future updates.

+**Q: How do I customize the appearance of the video grid or single video?**
+A: You can use custom CSS to style the video grid and single video blocks.
+The plugin provides CSS classes that you can target for customization.

 ## Changelog